joinpursuit/Pursuit-Core-DSA/lessons/hash_tables/web/README.md

 To this implementation of a `HashTable`

-1. Add a method `has(key)` that returns a boolean indicating whether an element with the specified key exists or not.
+1. Add a method `hash(key)` that returns a boolean indicating whether an element with the specified key exists or not.
 2. Add a method `delete(key)` that removes and returns the element at the specified `key`.
-3. Add a method `keys()` returns an array that contains the keys for each element in the `HashTable` object.
+3. Add a method `keys()` that returns an array that contains the keys for each element in the `HashTable` object.
-4. Add a method `values()` returns an array that contains the values for each element in the `HashTable` object.
+4. Add a method `values()` that returns an array that contains the values for each element in the `HashTable` object.
 5. Add a method `clear()` that removes all elements from a `HashTable` object.
 6. Add a method `forEach(callback)` that executes a provided function once per each key/value pair in the `HashTable` object.
 The `callback` would receive the value of the given element as its argument.